Features Pricing Docs Blog Try Demo Log In Sign Up

 app.listen(3000);

-Now a request to http://localhost:3000/og-template?title=My+Post&category=Tutorial&author=John&date=2026-03-18 returns an HTML page with the injected data.
-We'll feed this page to the screenshot API for rendering.
+Now a request to http://localhost:3000/og-template?title=My+Post&category=Tutorial&author=John&date=2026-03-18 returns the HTML with injected data.
+The next step is to feed this URL to the screenshot API for rendering.

-Sending the template to a screenshot API
+Sending the template to the screenshot API

 &width=1200\